-It may have been Microgaming with Mega Moolah to pay out the first record breaking sums, but it’s NetEnt with their crowd-pleasing slot, Mega Fortune, that holds the current record for both the biggest online slot payout (€17.86 million) and the largest mobile payout at €8.6 million.
-Other titles have been added to Netent’s portfolio of progressive slots such as Arabian Nights, Hall of Gods and the spin off Mega Fortune Dreams form NetEnt’s highly popular cohort of the progressive slots.
+It may have been Microgaming, with its venerated Mega Moolah that paid out the first record breaking sums.
+But it’s a NetEnt casinos crowd-pleasing slot, Mega Fortune, that holds the current record for both the biggest online slot payout (€17.86 million) and the largest mobile payout at €8.6 million.
+Other titles have been added to Netent’s portfolio of progressive slots such as Arabian Nights, Hall of Gods and the spin-off Mega Fortune Dreams.

-As with progressive slots from any developer, jackpots are pooled from small-percentage contributions from each player’s bets and collected across the entire network of NetEnt powered slots.
-Then, one lucky player triggers the jackpot.
-This configuration should certainly give the player some peace of mind; there are hundreds of NetEnt casinos out there, (some doing better business than others), so to know that the big lottery-style jackpot is administered purely by one of the industry’s most respected and successful behemoths should park any doubts that you may not receive your winnings, or inadvertently bankrupt the casino in the process.
+As with progressive slots from any developer, jackpots are pooled from small-percentage contributions from each player’s bets.
+Because these are collected across the entire network of NetEnt powered slots, the prizes tend to be pretty substantial.
+Such a set-up should certainly give the player some peace of mind.
+There are hundreds of NetEnt casinos out there, (some doing better business than others).
+So it’s good to know that big lottery-style jackpots are administered purely by one of the industry’s most respected and successful behemoths.
+This should allay any doubts you may harbour about receive your winnings, or of the casino’s ability to actually pay out.

-Their eclectic branded portfolio consists of licence agreements with 20th Century Fox, South Park Digital studios and Universal.
-Slots featuring some of the most famous characters in pop culture included Dracula, The Invisible Man, South Park, Scarface, Aliens and Frankenstein!
+Their branded portfolio, which is rather eclectic, also consists of licence agreements with 20th Century Fox, South Park Digital studios and Universal.
+Slots featuring some of the most famous characters in pop culture include Dracula, The Invisible Man, South Park, Scarface, Aliens and Frankenstein.

-NetEnt have made a concerted effort to be competitive with Evolution when it comes to their live casino offering and frankly, they’re doing pretty well.
-Their chroma key technology, and specific focus on the mobile experience, means that they have created a slick, seamless and very accomplished live dealer product with a few neat innovations as well.
+Their chroma key technology and specific focus on the mobile gaming experience, means that they have created a slick, seamless and very accomplished live dealer product with a few neat innovations as well.

-If you are a statistics fiend, then the Live Blackjack is for you.
+And if you are a statistics fiend, games like live blackjack should tick plenty of boxes.
 It offers up to date table statistics and an onscreen history of the dealer’s last ten hands.
-This helps the player make more informed strategical decisions and ultimately bolsters the player’s enjoyment and involvement in the game.
+This helps the player make more informed strategical decisions that ultimately bolsters the enjoyment and involvement levels.